-- (1) Recklessly, with extreme indifference for human life, causes death of another person; or - (2) Negligently causes the death of another person, other than an accomplice, by committing the lethal act in in the course of and in furtherance of committing or attempting to commit one of the following offenses: first or second degree arson as defined in RCC § 22E-2501; first degree sexual abuse as defined in RCC § 22E-1303; first degree sexual abuse of a minor as defined in RCC § 22E-1304; first and second degree child abuse criminal abuse of a minor as defined in RCC § 22E-2701, first degree burglary as defined in RCC § 22E-2701, when committed while possessing a dangerous weapon on his or her person; first, second, third, or fourth degree robbery as defined in RCC § 22E-1501; or first or second degree kidnapping as defined in RCC § 22E-1401. - (b) Involuntary Manslaughter.
+- (b) Involuntary Manslaughter.
 A person commits involuntary manslaughter when that person recklessly causes the death of another person. - (c) Voluntary Intoxication.
-A person shall be deemed to have consciously disregarded the risk required to prove that the person acted with extreme indifference to human life in paragraph (a)(1) if the person is unaware of the risk due to his or her self-induced intoxication, but would have been aware had he or she been sober. - (d) Penalties. - (1) Voluntary manslaughter is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Involuntary manslaughter is a Class [X] crime subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Enhanced Penalties for Voluntary and Involuntary Manslaughter.
-The penalty classification for voluntary and involuntary manslaughter may be increased in severity by one penalty class, iIn addition to any penalty enhancements applicable under this title per Chapter 8 of this Title, the penalty classification for voluntary manslaughter and involuntary manslaughter is increase in severity by one penalty class when a person commits voluntary or involuntary manslaughter and the person: - (A) Is reckless as to the fact that the decedent is a protected person; or - (B) Commits the offense with the purpose of harming the decedent because of the decedent's status as a law enforcement officer, public safety employee, or District official. - (e) Definitions.
+A person shall be deemed to have consciously disregarded the risk required to prove that the person acted with extreme indifference to human life in paragraph (a)(1) if the person is unaware of the risk due to his or her self-induced intoxication, but would have been aware had he or she been sober. - (d) Penalties. - (1) Voluntary manslaughter is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Involuntary manslaughter is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Enhanced Penalties for Voluntary and Involuntary Manslaughter.
+In addition to any penalty enhancements applicable under this title, the penalty classification for voluntary manslaughter and involuntary manslaughter is increase in severity by one penalty class when a person commits voluntary or involuntary manslaughter and the person: - (A) Is reckless as to the fact that the decedent is a protected person; or - (B) Commits the offense with the purpose of harming the decedent because of the decedent's status as a law enforcement officer, public safety employee, or District official. - (e) Definitions.
 The terms "negligently," "purposely," and "recklessly" have the meanings specified in RCC § 22E-206; the terms "District official," "law enforcement officer," "possess," "protected person," "public safety employee" have the meanings specified in RCC § 22E-701; and the terms "intoxication" and "self-induced intoxication" have the meanings specified in RCC § 22E-209.